elxecutor/cover-bot/README.md

 ```

 ### Automated Schedule
-The GitHub Actions workflow runs every 6 hours automatically.
+The GitHub Actions workflow runs every 90 minutes automatically using GitHub Artifacts to persist rate limiting state between runs.
 You can also trigger it manually from the Actions tab.

 ## Configuration